ungoldman/style.css/readme.md

 - Edit `scss` source files in `src/`.
 - Watch the style guide at `localhost:8000/guide.html` for changes.

+### Test

+Run `npm test` to check the generated CSS for errors and issues not caught by the Sass compiler.

+We're using [stylelint](https://github.com/stylelint/stylelint) with a slightly modified version of [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) for now.

 ### Release

 Generate `style.css` and `style.min.css` from `src/` by running `npm run release`.